 Course covers etiology, symptoms, and treatment of the more common types of psychological disorders, both functional and organic.
 Prerequisites: Minimum grade of C in PSYC 100 and one of the following: PSYC 206, 206 or 207.
-Offered in spring.
+Offered in Fall and Spring.
 Not recommended for first year students.

 A general survey of social psychology with emphasis on current research findings.
 Topics include social influence, attitudes, interpersonal interactions and group behavior.
 Prerequisite: Minimum grade of C in PSYC 100.
-Offered in spring.
+Offered in Fall.

-A study of selected theories of personality development representing the major approaches to understanding personality and behavior in modern psychology.
-Prerequisite: Minimum grade of C in PSYC 100.
+PS۱ /C 308 Psychol ogy of Per son ality 3 A study of selected theories of personality development rep representing the major approaches to understanding personality and behavior in modern psychology.
+Prerequisite: Minimum grade of of C in PSYC 100.
 Offered in fall and spring.

 An examination of the methodological, empirical and conceptual issues involved in the extension of behavior-analytic principles to applied settings.
-Topics include a review of basic principles in behavior analysis, issues of behavioral measurement, functional assessment/functional analysis of behavior, design and implementation of contingency management programs, and evaluation of behavior programs.
+Topics include a review of basic principles in behavior analysis, issues of behavioral measurement, functional assessment/ functional analysis of behavior, design and implementation of contingency management programs, and evaluation of behavior programs.
 Pre-requisites: Minimum grade of C in PSYC 100.